The Mental Health Clinic (MHC) assists in meeting the mental health needs of our college community by providing

 Psychiatric Assessment and Medication Treatment

 However, students with mental health concerns that are new or not previously addressed, or students that need temporary additional mental health care while at the university may utilize our services.
 Generally, a referral from a counselor, psychologist, medical physician, faculty or administrator is required to schedule a psychiatric assessment.
-However, students experiencing a psychiatric emergency and students with a history of or ongoing psychiatric medication treatment may schedule an appointment directly with our psychiatrist Dr. Edward Smith, Jr., MD or psychiatric nurse practitioner, Dr. Donna Voica, DNP.
+However, students experiencing a psychiatric emergency and students with a history of or ongoing psychiatric medication treatment may schedule an appointment directly with our psychiatrist Dr. Ed Smith, MD, or psychiatric nurse practitioner, Dr. Donna Voica, DNP.

 When in doubt whether psychiatric assessment or treatment would be appropriate, students should utilize our walk-in hours, or call 865-974-2196.